MrMineO5/teccidb/docs/index.md

 TecciDB is currently only maintained by LeBotDevNoob / Technotype.

 Want to contribute?
-Go to
+Go to the GitHub repository